-Similar to many commercial stateful firewall appliances, mbox utilizes sophisticated iptables engine built-into Linux kernel, together with some proprietary software to enforce strong perimeter defence for customer networks.
-The key functions of mbox firewalling capabilities are:
+RansNet router OS utilizes sophisticated iptables engine built-into Linux kernel, together with some proprietary software to enforce strong perimeter defense for customer networks.
+The key functions of RansNet firewalling capabilities are:

 firewall-input.
-This is for permit/deny access to mbox services itself (eg. ssh, http)
+This is for permit/deny access to mbox management services itself (eg. ssh, https).
+You can use firewall-input rules to restrict management access from authorized sources only.

 firewall-access.
-This is for permit/deny traffic passing through mbox (eg. from inside to outside).
+This is for permit/deny traffic passing through mbox (eg. outbound from inside to outside, or inbound from outside to inside).
 There are two important behaviors of a firewall-access rules.

 when a packet reaches a firewall interface (either from inside or outside), the stateful firewall will check if the packet belongs to an existing session. if yes, it’s permitted automatically; if no, it will move on to check on the routing table, access rule, address translation rules etc etc.